Kris Fisher: Storylines

 Kris starts to regularly look after Martin who is dying of multiple sclerosis.
 Martin then shocks Kris by asking for his help to die.
 However Kris refuses and then gets him admitted to hospital.
 Kris leaves Hollyoaks with Zak and Jake after Zoe offers him a job party planning.
 Kris returns in November 2010 after hearing that Malachy was involved in a fire with Mercedes and he is dying.
 Mercedes decides to switch Malachy's life support machine off, Kris refuses her to.
 However, after realising that doctors cannot do anything, Kris lets Mercedes to switch it off.
 Kris, Mercedes, Cheryl and Lynsey Nolan (Karen Hassan) then say a tearful goodbye to Malachy.
 In 2012, Cheryl called Kris to inform him that Lynsey had been murdered; he said he would be unable to attend her funeral.

 Reception

-Actor Gerard McCarthy stated that he initially worried about how his character would be received in his home city, Belfast.
+For their role as Kris, McCarthy was nominated for "Best Newcomer" at the 2007 Inside Soap Awards.
+McCarthy stated that he initially worried about how his character would be received in his home city, Belfast.
 He spoke of his shock that 'macho men' were praising him about his character, even by drunk men.
 He also spoke that many people love his outspoken nature and is also popular amongst girls.
 The Radio Times have described Kris following his love triangle storyline stating: "With more free love than California in the 60s, Kris does nothing to dissuade those who think bisexuals are just greedy.
 After a clinch with Ravi, the frisky DJ falls straight into Nancy's arms, too."